FIFO Focus joins Big Al as part of the REDFM series FIFO Life.

-What exactly is a blokey culture?
+What’s a blokey culture?

 There’s a lot of talk these days about mining and construction industries having a blokey, macho, male dominated culture.
 But what is it?
 Generally a blokey culture is underpinned by the common use of swear language, sexism and inappropriate comments such as:

 • Toughen up princess

 Where a blokey culture is strong and ingrained, it’s also not uncommon to hear:

 • Just get on with it

 • This is just the way things are

 • If you don’t like it or can’t handle it just quit

 • Pull your head in or you’ll get a window seat home

 • There are hundreds who want your job, mate